CLMBRs/ultk/src/examples/signaling_game/README.md

 To run a basic signaling game simulation, use the following command:

 `python3 main.py configs/two.yml`

 This will produce results in the folder called `outputs/two`, including plots, weights and the resulting 'languages'.

 ## Experimenting

 <details>
-<summary> Here are some details about changing game parameters and using ALTK more generally to do signaling games.
+<summary> Adjusting parameters and using ALTK more generally to do signaling games.
 </summary>

 ### Existing game parameters